 Enable the Magento 2 Integration in Klaviyo

-You have the option of subscribing new customers to a Klaviyo list by enabling Subscribe new customers to a Klaviyo list and selecting a list from the dropdown.
-You can read more about this setting in the next section.
+2. Next, you have the option of subscribing new customers to a Klaviyo list.
+Click the checkbox to enable Subscribe new customers to a Klaviyo list and select a list from the dropdown.

 Your data will begin to sync into Klaviyo in minutes.
 You've successfully enabled the Magento 2 integration.

 After the initial historical data sync is complete, the Magento 2 integration syncs with Klaviyo every 30 minutes.

 When you first integrate with Magento 2, Klaviyo will sync the last 90 days of your Magento 2 data so you can get started right away with engaging your most recent customers.
 After the sync of your most recent 90 days of data, Klaviyo will begin your complete historical data sync.
 Depending on how many orders, customers and products your store has, it can take anywhere from a few minutes to several days to sync all of your data.

 Once this historical sync is complete, new data will sync to Klaviyo every 30 minutes.
 To check the progress of the initial sync, click on the Metrics tab in the sidebar.

 Find the Placed Order metric and change the date range of the graph to see which dates have been fully synced.
 When the sync is complete, the Magento 2 integration in the Integrations tab will be marked complete.
 If you want to verify for yourself that all data from Magento 2 is synced, you can cross-check the total orders for a few days or a week.
 Before you start validating, make sure your account's timezone matches the settings in Magento 2.